Julius Meier: Political career

 An important accomplishment was his leading the Columbia River Highway Association, the citizen committee creating political support for building the Columbia River Highway, first west from Portland to Astoria (1912–1915) and later east from Portland to The Dalles (1913–1922).
 His daughter, Jean, would later recall that he walked or crawled every inch of the highway's projected roadway.

 In the 1920s, as an attorney and highly involved in Portland's Republican Party, Meier took over Henry L. Corbett's work between the party and the city government, meaning he received monthly payments from organized crime, especially Prohibition-era liquor and gambling operations.
 The full monthly payment was $175,000; Meier received his portion as cash from florist Tommy Luke, a close friend of Mayor George Luis Baker.

 In the 1930 gubernatorial election, George W. Joseph—who had been disbarred during an extensive dispute with the Oregon Supreme Court over the will and estate of E. Henry Wemme—won the Republican nomination for Governor of Oregon, but died shortly after.
 When Meier declined the nomination, the Republican Party selected Phil Metschan, Jr., son of a former Oregon state treasurer and affiliated with the KKK, as a replacement nominee.
 In contrast to a core element of Joseph's platform, Metschan opposed public development of hydroelectric power along the Columbia River.

 Meier entered the race as an independent candidate, adopting Joseph's platform.
-In spite of opposition to his candidacy by The Oregonian (the state's largest newspaper), he won 54.5 percent of the total vote, outdistancing his nearest competitor, Democratic candidate Edward F. Bailey, 135,608 votes to 62,434.
+In spite of opposition to his candidacy by The Oregonian (the state's largest newspaper), he won 54.5% of the total vote, outdistancing his nearest competitor, Democratic candidate Edward F. Bailey, 135,608 votes to 62,434.
 Meier's overwhelming victory was viewed as a reflection of strong public support for public hydropower development.